Dodgers vs. Padres MLB Betting Odds, Trends & Prediction

 Dodgers vs. Padres Public Betting Information

-Our MLB Public Betting Information page indicates that 87% of public bettors are currently backing the Dodgers money line.
+Our MLB Public Betting Information page indicates that 67% of public bettors are currently backing the Padres money line.
 Please note that these numbers are subject to change all the way up to game time, so be sure to check the link to ensure that you’re receiving the most up-to-date public betting data.

 Los Angeles Dodgers DFS Spin

-Dodgers second baseman Gavin Lux reached base 4 times in his team’s 6-2 win over the Astros on Sunday.
-In that contest, the left-handed hitter from Kenosha, WI went 1 for 2 with a homer, 2 RBIs, 2 runs scored, and 3 walks.
-For the season, Lux is batting .238 with 6 homers, 32 RBIs, and an OPS of .653 across 310 plate appearances.
-The 26-year-old has been on fire for the past two weeks.
-In the past 15 days, Gavin Lux is batting .419 with an OPS of 1.352.
-His current hot streak means he’s worth a look in most DFS formats.
+Dodgers first baseman Cavan Biggio reached base twice in his team’s 6-5 extra-innings loss to the Padres on Tuesday.
+While filling in for Freddie Freeman, Biggio hit 7th in the batting order and went 1 for 3 with a homer, 2 RBIs, a run scored, and a walk.
+For the season, the former Blue Jay is batting .205 with 5 homers, 18 RBIs, and an OPS of .642 across 203 plate appearances.
+Despite the tepid season-long numbers, the son of former Astros great Craig Biggio is hitting .278 with an OPS of .816 over the past 15 days.
+That means Cavan Biggio could have some DFS value if he draws another start on Wednesday.

 San Diego Padres DFS Spin